kotct/dot/README.md

 You can remove the pipe to `sh` if you want to see what this script does.

+This script assumes a fairly regular system.
+It will check to see if certain prerequisites are installed, but if you are in an esoteric environment, you can plan on manually installing this.
+If something breaks down on a normal system, (like an Ubuntu, Fedora, or older MacOS installation) please open an Issue and we will get back to you ASAP.

 ## Emacs

 The Emacs configuration is the primary focus of this project and is